couchbase/couchbase-lite-core/docs/BLIP Protocol.md

 * Unknown message type (neither request nor response)
 * Request number refers to an already-completed request or response (i.e. a prior frame with this number had its "more-coming" flag set to false)
 * A property string contains invalid UTF-8
-* The property data's length field is longer than the remaining frame data
+* The property data's length field is longer than the message
 * The property data, if non-empty, does not end with a NUL byte
+* The property data contains an odd number of NUL bytes

 Note that it is _not_ an error if: